 You can make a claim for compensation for an asbestos related disease after the death of a loved one or family member.

-If the deceased person left a valid Will, then that will dictate who can take out a Grant of Probate and bring a claim on behalf of the person’s Estate.
+If the deceased person left a valid Will, then that will dictate who can apply for a Grant of Probate and bring a claim on behalf of the deceased person’s Estate.

 If a Will wasn’t left, then the next of kin can take out Letters of Administration and make the asbestos claim or continue the claim on behalf of the Estate.